 - They were my favourite shoes.
 No one had ever known why, but to me, they were more than footwear.
 They were my way out, my mode of transport.
 My escape from the real world.

 - The phone rang again.
 Another withheld number.
 It wasn’t going to stop until I answered; something I hated the idea of with every fibre of my being.

 - “What’s your problem?” the tall one asked.
 If only you knew, he thought.

 - In the far reaches of the universe, the chaos-dwellers spin their stories.
 By the time their twisted tales reach the Earth, they’ve evolved into tiny little lies.
 They’re the worst kind, for people use them freely and with little thought for the consequences.

 - Have you ever wanted to know what life is like after your world’s been destroyed?

 So there you go, fifty (I think) story starters to get your creative writing juices flowing again!
 If you find lists like this helpful at all, please let me know in the comments and I’ll make them a regular thing.
 Make sure you also check out a few of these writing prompts, in case there aren’t enough to go on here!

 I’d love to hear about your writing problems or any resources you think you’d find useful.
 I’ll be happy to try and create some more if they’re a help to you.
 Writer’s block is something I struggle with quite often, so if there’s anything I can do to help you with yours, do let me know.

 If you’ve found this post helpful then please do give it a share, it really helps me.
-As always, you can catch up with me over on Twitter, and don’t forget to check out some of my other creative writing posts on the blog too.
+Don’t forget to check out some of my other creative writing posts if you enjoyed this one.